Wendiago/Olivia-Fashion-Studio/README.md

 # Olivia-Fashion-Studio
-An e-commerce website for clothing and accessories for final web project course
+An e-commerce website for clothing and accessories for final exam web project course